Article updated on 2/5/2019

 MISSING ONE OR MORE DEBT PAYMENTS

-If you miss a payment during the loan application process – particularly a mortgage payment – and the lender re-checks your credit report, it could result in a much lower credit score and could derail your loan application.
+If you miss a payment during the loan application process – particularly a mortgage payment – and the lender re-checks your credit report, it could result in a much lower credit score and potentially derail your loan application.

 A related concern is an incorrect late or missed payment showing up on your credit report.
 In this case, you will have to contact the credit-reporting agency to show that the item is incorrect or out of date.
 Documentation will be required and speed is important because if you have locked your loan rate you don't want a credit dispute to slow the application past the lock deadline.

 The bottom line: Pay every bill immediately when it comes due during the application process, because paying early assures accounts are properly credited.
-And keep careful records.

 CLOSING CREDIT CARD ACCOUNTS